-(These rusty old railroad spikes recently sold on Ebay for $49.99,)
+(These rusty old railroad spikes recently)

 I have some railway spikes that I can’t give away, but if I have Steampunk IN THE SAME SENTENCE, NOW I will be able to SELL them.
 Mainly, it opens up the mind to a question, WHAT WOULD I, or could I DO WITH OLD RAILWAY SPIKES or any discarded … anything?

 That answer would be, let the imagination flow, and get that creative “YOU” out.
 That odd hybrid of collectible stuff is wildly popular with many a group of people, and why “because it’s different”.